I can almost see the stars… (TRIGGER WARNINGS: rape, war, capital, human extinction)

 Ask for consent.

-Destroy the ideas of a Rape Zone, a War Zone—no one deserves to be touched without their consent.
-We need to dismantle the last of the cultural myths that are holding the apocalypse in place.
+Destroy the logic of the Rape Zone, the War Zone—no one deserves to be touched without their consent.
+We need to dismantle the cultural myths that are holding the last remnants of the apocalypse in place.

 Consent, consent, consent.